Who should use a chronological resume format?

 STEP 2

-Share your essential contact information in the header section of our resume templates.
+Share your essential contact information in the header section of your resume.

 Contact information you should include: